natcap/natural-capital-footprint-impact/README.md

 Asset and company footprint impact workflow (eventually to be made public)

+## Introduction

 This command-line script calculates metrics of the impact of human-made structures on certain ecosystem services, based on their physical footprint on the landscape.

 The ecosystem services provided are:
 - `coastal_risk_reduction_service`: Relative value of coastal and marine habitats for reducing the risk of erosion and inundation from storms for people who live near the coast.
-Risk reduction is calculated using the InVEST Coastal Vulnerability model.
-Modeling by Chaplin-Kramer and Sharp (2023).
-Population is from Landscan 2019.
-Values are unitless, representing a relative index of risk reduction times the number of people who benefit.
 - `nitrogen_retention_service`: Nitrogen that is retained by the landscape, keeping it out of streams, times the number of people who live downstream who may benefit from cleaner water.
-Nitrogen retention is calculated using the InVEST Nutrient Delivery Ratio (NDR) model.
-Modeling by Chaplin-Kramer and Sharp (2023).
-Population is from Landscan 2019.
-Values are unitless, representing kilograms of nitrogen retained times number of people who benefit.
 - `sediment_retention_service`: Sediment that is retained by the landscape, keeping it out of streams, times the number of people who live downstream who may benefit from cleaner water.
-Sediment retention is calculated using the InVEST Sediment Delivery Ratio (SDR) model.
-Modeling by Chaplin-Kramer and Sharp (2023).
-Population is from Landscan 2019.
-Values are unitless, representing tons of sediment retained times number of people who benefit.
 - `nature_access`: The number of people within 1 hour travel distance of every pixel.
-Modeling by Chaplin-Kramer and Sharp (2023).
-Population is from Landscan 2019.
 - `kba_within_1km`: Binary value indicating whether each pixel is within 1 kilometer of a Key Biodiversity Area (KBA) or not (1 = yes, 0 = no).

-Adapted from data created for Damania et al. (2023).
-KBAs are from BirdLife International (2019).
+Please see the **Data provided for you > ecosystem service data** section below in this document for more information about these layers, and links to download them.

 Some useful definitions:
 - **Asset**: A unit of physical infrastructure that occupies land on Earth's surface, such as a mine, office, restaurant, cell tower, hospital, pipeline, or billboard.